atomjack/cmbot/README.md

 ```

 The above code will cause the bot to display that url if someone says 'alot' instead of 'a lot':)

+As with adding custom commands, just add your custom events at the end of your .js file.

 ## User Commands: